 The Gas Soldier specialises in igniting toxic fumes to flush enemies out of hiding spots.
 Worryingly, the Gas Soldier can drink fuel to gain a temporary health and damage boost.
 Please do not attempt to replicate this yourself.
 The class also has a muzzle flash detection skill, and can unlock chemical rounds, dealing damage in a small radius around the target and disrupting their health restoration.
 There’s also a terrain-based damage boost perk – the affected terrain is randomly selected each match.

-The Gas Soldier has improved molotov cocktail range, and an upgraded smoke grenade that unleashes toxic smoke that deals damage to enemies over time – and even heals you as you stand in it, while you have the ‘gas mask’ perk.
+The Gas Soldier has an improved molotov cocktail range, and an upgraded smoke grenade that unleashes toxic smoke that deals damage to enemies over time – and even heals you as you stand in it, while you have the ‘gas mask’ perk.
 Fortunately, this noxious cloud doesn’t damage your teammates.
 The class has a tactical slide skill, too.

 Ultimate: Fog of War – Create a barrier of fog around you to hide from your enemies.